fiinix/fiinix.github.io/_posts/2014/march/2014-03-15-to-burger-or-not-to-burger.md

 layout: post
 title: To Burger or Not to Burger
 date: 2014-03-15
-tags : [BBQ, Burgers, The Abominable Weekly Update, Summer plans]
+tags : ["The Abominable Weekly Update", Cooking]
-category: personal
+category: Life
 excerpt: Do you smell that?
 Smells like spring to me.
 ---
 Spring.